 Generally, students at St Giles are expected to buy their course books but in certain situations, for example if you are studying for 3 weeks or fewer, you can borrow a 'loan copy'.
-You will need to pay a \pounds 30 cash deposit for this and you will not be able to write in the course book.
+You will need to pay a £30 deposit for this (cash or card) and you will not be able to write in the course book.
 Ask your teacher if you can borrow a book.